Buying property in Bulgaria – complications

 For the purpose of applying the conditions a/ and b/, the employment in another member-state is deemed employment in Bulgaria and includes the periods of unemployment occurred in another member state.
 These conditions do not apply if you are married to Bulgarian citizen or in a durable relationship with Bulgarian citizen.

-2/after 01.01.2012 – you will acquire land without being permanent resident if the land is meant for second dwelling.
-Second dwelling – means a dwelling which is different from the main, principal dwelling, you own in any EUcountry, e.g. UK.
+2. after 01/01/2012 – you acquire regulated land without being a permanent resident and without the need of Bulgarian company if the land is meant for a secondary residence.
+Secondary residence – means a residence which is different from the main, principal residence (domicile), you already have in any EU country, e.g. UK.

 II.
 Agricultural land, forest and forest land:

-1. before 01.01.2014 – if you are self-employed agricultural producer with the intention to reside permanently in Bulgaria and you are registered in the BULSTAT register in this capacity
+1. before 01/01/2014 – if you are self-employed farmer with the intention to reside permanently in Bulgaria and you are registered in the BULSTAT register in this capacity

-Reference: Accession Treaty of Bulgaria and Romania/Appendix VI, Section 3 “Free movement of Capitals”/, Constitution of Republic of Bulgaria/Article 22/, Ownership Act/Article 29, 29a/, Act on Entry, Residence and Leaving Republic of Bulgaria of the EU Citizens and Members of Their Families/Article 16 and following/, Act on Ownership and Use of Agricultural Lands/Article 3 and 3a/.
+Reference: Accession Treaty of Bulgaria and Romania/Appendix VI, Section 3 “Free movement of Capitals”/, Constitution of Republic of Bulgaria/Article 22/, Ownership Act/Article 29, 29a/, EU citizens and Families Entry, Stay and Departure Act/Article 16 and following/, Act on Ownership and Use of Agricultural Lands/Article 3 and 3a/.

 VAT issues:Buying property in Bulgaria through registered company is not only on paper